-Some areas for review were identified in the Governance Statement for 2015/16 to strengthen the Council's arrangements and these were addressed in 2016/17.
-These related to:
+Some areas for review were identified in the Governance Statement for 2016/17 to strengthen the Council's arrangements and these were addressed in 2017/18.
+In particular, these related to data management and procurement as detailed earlier in this Statement.